Chart Color Schemes

 Mosman - North's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Mosman - North shows excellent health outcomes with low prevalence of common conditions across all ages.
-Private health cover stands at approximately 94% (13,511 people), higher than Greater Sydney's 86.4%.
-Nationally, it is 55.3%.
+Mosman - North's health outcomes show remarkable results with very low prevalence of common health conditions across all age groups.
+The rate of private health cover in the area is exceptionally high at approximately 94% (13,511 people), compared to Greater Sydney's 86.4%.
+Nationally, this figure stands at 55.3%.

 Frequently Asked Questions - Health